 For example, within Deloitte, sponsorship is being used to develop and support the progression of internal talent.
 Readiness then supports succession planning internally to ensure the provision of opportunities that develop the skills and experiences required for promotion to senior leadership.

-But readiness also means looking externally to reconfigure the diversity balance across the organization.
+But readiness also means looking externally to reconfigure the diversity balance across the organisation.
 To do this effectively, recruitment teams need to be educated as to how unconscious bias appears in the recruitment and selection process, including sourcing candidates as well as the application and selection processes.

 Training can help mitigate unconscious bias and does serve a purpose.
 But the solution needs to run deeper than this.
-Employees need to understand how biases can impede the performance of the organization—and that the impact of unconscious bias can be felt in every aspect of the organization, from recruitment to client solutions and career progression, to feeling safe being your authentic self.
+Employees need to understand how biases can impede the performance of the organisation—and that the impact of unconscious bias can be felt in every aspect of the organisation, from recruitment to client solutions and career progression, to feeling safe being your authentic self.
 If left unchecked, unconscious bias can even impact your ability to both attract and retain talent.

 An example of how you can think beyond bias is Deloitte’s Business Chemistry Framework, which provides a simple yet powerful way to identify meaningful differences between people’s working styles.
 The framework highlights the added value a member brings to the team and the additional resources needed for them to excel.
 How does this address unconscious bias?5 By shifting the focus to predetermined categories, based not on an individual’s heritage, gender, or social class, but on whether they are one of four categories as defined by the framework: Pioneer, Driver, Integrator, and Guardian.
-Each category is associated with a set of behaviors and traits.
+Each category is associated with a set of behaviours and traits.
 Although the solution is not perfect, as trying to put anyone in a “box” is never an ideal solution, it does provide a different set of acceptable triggers when building business relationships.

 Building a winning strategy

-Globalization, enabled by advancements in technology and the advent of the fourth industrial revolution,6 has reshaped barriers to trade.
+Globalisation, enabled by advancements in technology and the advent of the fourth industrial revolution,6 has reshaped barriers to trade.
 Consequently consumer products companies are reaching far beyond their national borders.
 Given these circumstances, there needs to be a real sense of urgency to applying the concepts of unconscious bias so that you can build and sustain a global consumer base.
-Your ability to win in a range of markets and meet consumers’ needs and wants can depend on it.
+Your ability to win in a range of markets and meet consumer needs and wants can depend on it.
 Getting it right is critical—and should immediately garner support from all areas of your business.